 Within the Agriculture Land Reserve, a variety of winery-related uses are permitted, including agri-tourism7.
-An alcohol production facility, and ancillary uses are permitted as a designated farm use if at least 50% of the primary farm product used to make the alcohol product produced each year is grown on the farm on which the alcohol production facility is located on is also required to be more than two hectares in area and at least 50% of the primary farm product used to make the alcohol produced each year is required to be grown on the farm, or both on the farm and on another farm located in British Columbia that provides that primary farm product to the alcohol production facility under a contract having a term of at least three years.
+An alcohol production facility, and ancillary uses are permitted as a designated farm use if at least 50% of the primary farm product used to make the alcohol product produced each year is grown on the farm on which the alcohol production facility is located.
+The farm on which the alcohol production facility is located.
+The farm on which the alcohol production facility is located on is also required to be more than two hectares in area and at least 50% of the primary farm product used to make the alcohol produced each year is required to be grown on the farm, or both on the farm and on another farm located in British Columbia that provides that primary farm product to the alcohol production facility under a contract having a term of at least three years.